animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 > - (f) training multiple such wisdoms in parallel to vote across each other and create a more general diversity, and
 > - (g) representing concepts more generally by learning across far more varied domains.
 >
 > I proposed these fundamental insights, and what methods would correspond to them, while they were still original or before they had specialized appreciation.
-Each, individually or grouped, were dismissed by the faculty when they were still essentially mine, as they repeatedly gaslit me, with authoritative demand, into doubting my own far better understanding.
+Each, individually or grouped, were dismissed by the faculty when they were still essentially mine, as I was repeatedly gaslit by them, with authoritative demand, into doubting my own far better understanding.
 "Simple truth miscall'd simplicity."
 As well as other intuitions:
 > - (a) Randomness and diversity to escape local or "instantaneous" search limitations,
 > - (b) gradients as directions of most increase, whose finger can point both opposite less error or up towards more reward,
 > - (c) parameter-reuse methods for invariability and greater training diversity,